Risk appetite withstands Fed shift, dollar surges

 "It tends to elevate the importance of the inflation rate in decision making should it be meaningfully undershooting target, which is very constructive for risky assets."

-The market seemed to agree, with the Dow ending Wednesday up 1.84 percent, while the S&P 500 gained 1.66 percent and the Nasdaq 1.15 percent.
+The market seemed to agree, with the Dow .DJI ending Wednesday up 1.84 percent, while the S&P 500 .SPX gained 1.66 percent and the Nasdaq .IXIC 1.15 percent.

 The Fed's message that tapering was not tightening looked to have resonated in debt markets as Fed fund futures firmed all the way out to the early 2016 contracts.
 A first hike in the funds rate is not fully priced in until November 2015.